432623623/api-job-search/README.md

-job search app using express, ejs, axios. gets job listings from Adzuna API
+This is a job search app using express, ejs, axios, node.js, HTML, CSS.
+It gets job listings from Adzuna API.